-Join Erin Manning for an in-depth discussion in this video Understanding color and white balance, part of Up and Running with Lighting: Studio Lights and Flash.
+Join Erin Manning for an in-depth discussion in this video Understanding color and white balance, part of Learning Studio Lights and Flash Lighting.

 Different light sources have different color temperatures, which can translate to a color cast in your images.
 Fortunately, digital cameras have a white balance setting, usually identified by WB, which is either a button, or you can find it in your menu settings.
 The WB control is used to compensate for any difference in color temperature, and allows the camera sensor to record the whites as true white, eliminating any color cast.
 When your camera is set to AWB, which means auto white balance, it attempts to adjust for the color temperature in your scene, and then makes its best guess for the proper white balance exposure.